Mariusmarten/mariusmarten.github.io/about.md

 cooperation EU

 * **Research at Mainz University** (June 2014 - August 2014)
-  -'the determinants of cooperation and behavior of children in public good games'
+  - project title 'the determinants of cooperation and behavior of children in public good games'
   - in cooperation with the Faculty of Business and Economics Management and Microeconomics at Goethe-University
   - planning, coordination, documentation and analysis of the results